nodrogluap/tamor/docs/data_management.md

 from the Tamor-generated FASTQ list CSV.
 To Tamor it'll be like you never deleted them at all!

 The command takes two arguments: 1) the CRAM or BAM source, and 2) the FASTQ list CSV specifying the FASTQ destination paths (Tamor builds this for each sample that's been mapped/genotyped, in the location given below).
+This can take several hours.

 ```bash
 workflow/scripts/cram2fastq.sh results/PR-TEST-CLL/PR-TEST-CLL-SAMN08512283/PR-TEST-CLL-SAMN08512283_PR-TEST-CLL-SAMN08512283-SRR6702602-T_PR-TEST-CLL-SAMN08512283-SRR6702602-N.dna.somatic_tumor.cram results/PR-TEST-CLL/PR-TEST-CLL-SAMN08512283/PR-TEST-CLL-SAMN08512283-SRR6702602-T_fastq_list.csv